-There were 13,931,594 units on issue at the end of the financial year with a further 132,961 units pending issue as a result of the reinvestment of the 30 June 2019 income distribution.
+There were 122,735,270 units on issue at the end of the financial year.

 Auditor's Independence Declaration

 A copy of the Auditor's Independence Declaration as required under Section 307C of the Corporations Act 2001 is set out on page 3.